joekreu/basic_pcp/README.md

 based on _binding powers_, _precedence climbing_ and
 _insertion of fake operands_.

+The term _precedence climbing_ is used here in a generic sense.
+The algorithms can be iterative, recursive, or mixed (with loops _and_ recursion).

-Very few lines of Python code are enough for the core of a parser that creates parse trees from operands and operators (prefix, infix, postfix) with virtually arbitrary binding powers.
-The parsing algorithms are iterative, recursive, or mixed (based on loops _and_ recursion).
+Very few lines of Python code are enough for the core of a parser that creates parse trees from operands and operators with virtually arbitrary binding powers.

 The expressions to be parsed can consist of atomic operands, binary infix operators, unary prefix and unary postfix operators.
 In the following example,